 Five Things to Negotiate in Your Next Lease

 Here are 5 things to consider when negotiating a concession package with your current or future landlord.
-Securing market-driven concessions from a landlord can greatly impact the early success of a start business or greatly impact the bottom line when renewing or relocating your business.
-It is important to remember that what is considered “market concessions” is different in each city and submarket and certainly in each product type.
+Securing market-driven concessions from a landlord can greatly impact the early success of a start business.
+Also, it can greatly impact the bottom line when renewing or relocating your business.
+It is important to remember that what is considered “market concessions” is different in each city and submarket.
 An experienced commercial real estate advisor will know what to ask for and how hard to advocate for you.
-So, when negotiating your next lease, it is essential to focus on the most important concessions that will benefit your business the most.
 Here are the top 5 concessions to prioritize:

-1. Rent Abatement: Rent abatement is a concession where the landlord agrees to reduce or waive rent payments for a certain period of time.
-This concession can be extremely helpful, especially if you’re just starting out or if you’re dealing with expenses related to a relocation such as moving or new furniture.
+Rent abatement is a concession where the landlord agrees to reduce or waive rent payments for a certain period of time.
+This can be extremely helpful, especially if you’re just starting out or if you’re dealing with relocation expenses.
 Negotiating for rent abatement can help create the foundation of your

 business and start generating revenue.
-When negotiating for rent abatement, it’s important to determine the amount of rent reduction that aligns with your business needs and ensure that the rent abatement period is long enough to make a significant impact in order for your business to get off the ground if its new or fall in line with what other landlords are offering at similar
+When negotiating for rent abatement, it’s important to determine the amount of rent reduction that aligns with your business needs.
+The rent abatement period should be long enough to help your business get off the ground.
+Additionally, the rent abatement period should fall in line with what other landlords are offering at similar buildings.

-2. Tenant Improvement Allowance: A tenant improvement allowance is a concession where the landlord agrees to cover the costs of improvements to the leased space, such as painting, carpeting, or installing new fixtures.
-This can help you customize the space to fit your specific business needs which may be beneficial in the long run.
-When negotiating for a tenant improvement allowance, be sure to have a clear understanding of your space requirements and the actual cost of the improvements you want to make, so you can make necessary changes to the space.
-It might also be possible to negotiate a “turn-key buildout” where the tenant and landlord agree on the work to be done to the space and then the landlord is responsible to have the work completed, thus alleviating the tenant from the burden, distraction, and risk of completing the buildout.
+A tenant improvement allowance is a concession where the landlord agrees to cover the costs of improvements to the leased space.
+Including paint, carpet, or installing new fixtures.
+This can help you customize the space to fit your business’s specific needs.
+When negotiating for a tenant improvement allowance, be sure to understand your space requirements, specifically, the actual cost of the improvements.
+It might also be possible to negotiate a “turn-key buildout” where the tenant and landlord agree on the work to be done to the space.
+In a “turn-key buildout” the the landlord is responsible to have the work completed.

-5. Moving Allowance: A moving allowance is a concession where the landlord provides financial assistance for your business to relocate to a new space.
-This can be especially helpful if you’re downsizing or looking to move to a new location.
+A moving allowance is a concession where the landlord provides financial assistance for your business to relocate to a new space.
 Negotiating for a moving allowance can help offset the costs of moving and ensure a smoother transition for your business.
-Often owners will allow you to use this allowance to also pay for new furniture for your office.
+Additionally, owners will allow you to use this allowance to also pay for new furniture for your office.